-Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) Police Effectiveness Efficiency and Legitimacy (PEEL) report for 2018 confirmed that North Yorkshire Police (NYP) is rated as "good" at keeping people safe and reducing crime.
+Her Majesty's Inspectorate of Constabulary FRS (HMICFRS) Police Effectiveness Efficiency and Legitimacy (PEEL) report published in 2018 confirmed that North Yorkshire Police (NYP) is rated as "good" at keeping people safe and reducing crime.
 This rating encompassed individual ratings of "good" for investigating crime and reducing re-offending, protecting vulnerable people and tackling serious and organised crime.

-The HMICFRS report also confirmed that, in some key areas, North Yorkshire Police is out-performing the average for police forces in England and Wales.
+The HMIC report also confirmed that, in some key areas, North Yorkshire Police is out-performing the average for police forces in England and Wales.
 In particular: